Royal Purple Hot Hatch Championship

 Any MSA List 1A, 1B or 1C tyre is permitted.
 Size is free, but tyres must be to MoT standards in all respects.

-Hot Hatch has 14 rounds; all will be ‘double-headers’ either on one day, or spread over a weekend.
+Hot Hatch typically features 14 rounds in a season - all ‘double-headers’ either on one day, or spread over a weekend.